Mihrabch/Rental/README.md

 Data is from : Apartment rental offers in Germany in Kaggle https://www.kaggle.com/datasets/corrieaar/apartment-rental-offers-in-germany

-Using  machine learning techniques to predict the rental of a property in Cologne(Köln).
+Use  machine learning techniques to predict the rental of a property in Cologne(Köln).
 Here is the outline of the process of the prediction:

 1. Visualize and Initial Analysis of the dataset using stanadard procedures and building an interactive map using Follium.
 2. Separate Cologne rental data with the features from the dataset.